SFB1102/A4-ParaphrasesinNoise/README.md

 # Paraphrases in Noise:
-### This repository contains the perception experiment data of 300 paraphrase triplets in noise:
+### This repository contains the perception data of 300 paraphrase triplets in noise:

 ## Audio stimuli